KaijCHEN/Assingment-Proj/README.md

-This game is implemented in Java 8, in Object-Oriented-Thinking.
+This program is implemented in Java 8, in Object-Oriented-Thinking.
 Only basic types are used.
+Practice of Object-Oriented-Thinking, and Class relation.